I’m often asked:

 *insert (not so) subtle sarcasm or incredulity here*

 I created this blog to provide insight into my own research and teaching projects for a broad audience – including but not limited to my students, friends, family, and colleagues in other disciplines.
 I do not write in great detail or in a typical “academic” manner about my research.
 Instead, I aim to make my projects’ most pertinent themes and topics engaging and accessible to a wide range of readers.
-For example, over the past few years (2019-20) I’ve shared some of the newest Spanish publications (novels, essays) that have impacted my thinking on 20th- and 21st-century Spanish feminism and its place in my courses for students who are (predominantly) second-language (L2) Spanish learners:
+For example, over the past few years (since 2019) I’ve shared some of the newest Spanish publications (novels, essays) that have impacted my thinking on 20th- and 21st-century Spanish feminism and its place in my courses for students who are (predominantly) second-language (L2) Spanish learners:

 I’ve also written “blog-style” versions of my academic book reviews and articles: